devopsacademyau/academy/classes/03class/aws/README.md

 Route 53 (R53) is the DNS managed service offered by AWS.
 To consume this service you first need to create either private or public hosted zones.

-- public hosted zone: can be public accessible.
+- public hosted zone: can be publicly accessible.
 You will need to own a domain and point the `ns` records to the zone created to be managed by AWS.
 - private hosted zone: will only be resolved by local workloads running on your VPC.

-Unfortunately this is not included on the AWS free-tier.
-However the cost is only $1AUD/month per hosted zone.
+Unfortunately, this is not included on the AWS free-tier.
+However, the cost is only $1AUD/month per hosted zone.

 If you wish to try a public hosted zone, you can generate a free domain at `http://www.dot.tk/en/index.html?lang=en`, create a public hosted zone with the same name as your domain and follow the directions to create the `ns` records and managed your new domain through Route53.